Open In Colab Open in Kaggle

 #`0` element is right in the middle of phis array! notice that we have 401 samples inside it

-plot_real_valued_line_similarity(real_line_sims, xs, title = '$\phi(x)\cdot\phi(0)$')
+plot_real_valued_line_similarity(sims, xs, title = '$\phi(x)\cdot\phi(0)$')

-As with the integers, we can update the values post-encoding through the binding operation.
-Let’s look at the similarity between all the points in the range \([-4,4]\), this time with the value \(\pi/2\), but we will shift it by binding the origin with the desired shift value.
+As with the integers, we can update the values, post-encoding through the binding operation.
+Let’s look at the similarity between all the points in the range \([-4,4]\) this time with the value \(\pi/2\), but we will shift it by binding the origin with the desired shift value.

 ###################################################################